-Owning German Shepherd dogs is a joy.
+Owning German Shepherd dogs is an experience like no other.
 They make great companion animals.
 Shepherds have great playful energy and are a highly trainable breed.
 Shepherds desire an intense relationship with their families.
 You probably have a lot of questions if you’ve never owned a German Shepherd before, and you’re considering getting one.
 We provide first-hand expertise and advice so that you can spend more time engaging with your new family member and less time learning the ins and outs of German Shepherd ownership.

 Here at Upstate German Shepherds, we offer German Shepherd puppies bred following finest European traditions.
 German shepherds are consistently ranked as one of the most popular dog breeds in America.

-We are again taking out beautiful large German import female Ida to our tried and true son of Quantum, Levi!
+Our beautiful German import Ida has again been bred to our spectacular son of Quantum, Levi!
+Bred on 3/25/23, and pregnancy confirmed via ultrasound on 4/25/23!
+Litter is due approximately 5/25/23.
 This cross is already generating a lot of buzz and we expect it to sell out quickly!
 Puppies from this cross will be large, likely ranging between 80 and 100 lbs at maturity.
-They will likely have great temperaments suitable for sport, search and rescue, law enforcement, obedience, Etc. We can also say confidently, as this is our second time breeding this particular cross, that they will be fun loving, playful, wonderful companions as well!
+They will have great temperaments suitable for sport, search and rescue, law enforcement, obedience, Etc. We can also say confidently, as this is our second time breeding this particular cross, that they will be fun loving, playful, highly intelligent, and wonderful companions as well!
 This litter will be 100% sable in coloring (though likely a variety of shades of sable), and will likely have a couple of plush or long coat puppies in amongst the majority of stock coats

 APPEARANCE VARIATIONS